-- (a) Faculty members on contracts or grants shall receive annual salary increases equivalent to similar faculty members on Educational and General (E&G) funding, provided that such salary increases are permitted by the terms of the contract or grant, and adequate funds are available for this purpose in the contract or grant. - (b) Nothing contained herein shall prevent faculty members whose salaries are funded by grant agencies from being allotted salary increases higher than those provided in this Agreement.

-30.7 Salary Adjustments for Faculty on Uncompensated Leave
+- 30.2 Increases for Faculty on Non-E&G Funding Sources - (a) Faculty members on non-Education and General funding sources shall receive annual salary increases equivalent to similar faculty members on Educational and General (E&G) funding, provided that such salary increases are permitted by the terms of such funding source, and adequate funds are available for this purpose in the funding source. - (b) Nothing contained herein shall prevent faculty members whose salaries are funded by grant agencies from being allotted salary increases higher than those provided in this Agreement. - 30.3 Salary Adjustments for Faculty on Uncompensated Leave

-The base salary of a faculty member returning from uncompensated leave shall be adjusted to reflect all across-the board pay increases and market increases that the faculty member would have received if they had not been on uncompensated leave that were distributed during the period of the faculty member's uncompensated leave.
+The base salary of a faculty member returning from uncompensated leave shall be adjusted to reflect all across-the board pay increases that the faculty member would have received if they had not been on uncompensated leave that were distributed during the period of the faculty member's uncompensated leave.

-- 30.8 Deferred Pay Option.
-Eligible nine-month faculty members24 shall be provided the option of having their nine-month salary paid over twelve months (twenty-six pay periods), subject to the following conditions: - (a) Not later than June 30 of each academic year, each eligible faculty member may elect, using the online form available in myWings, "Authorization for Deferred Pay Option Plan" included in Appendix "J-1", to have their nine-month salary paid over twelve months (twenty-six pay periods). - (b) Once a faculty member elects to be paid over twelve months (twenty-six pay periods), they will not be able to opt out of that option until the next open enrollment cycle, using the online form available in myWings, "Cancellation of Deferred Pay Option Plan".
-See Appendix J-2.
+- 30.4 Deferred Pay Option.
+Eligible nine-month faculty members18 shall be provided the option of having their nine-month salary paid over twelve months (twenty-six pay periods), subject to the following conditions: - (a) Not later than June 30 of each academic year, each eligible faculty member may elect, using the online form "Authorization for Deferred Pay Option Plan" included in Appendix "J-1", to have their nine-month salary paid over twelve months (twenty-six pay periods). - (b) Once a faculty member elects to be paid over twelve months (twenty-six pay periods), they will not be able to opt out of that option until the next open enrollment cycle, using the online form, "Cancellation of Deferred Pay Option Plan".
+See Appendix J-2. - (c) Payment would begin effective the start of the next nine (9) month contract. - (d) Visiting faculty members are not eligible for this payment option. - 30.5 Additional awards or salary increases. - (a) Administrative Discretionary Increases providing salary increases beyond the increases specified above.
+These increases are provided for market equity considerations, verified counteroffers, compression/inversion, special achievements, litigation, settlements, extraordinary accomplishments and similarly special situations.
+UFF will be notified of any proposed salary increase and the

-24 Eligible faculty members have been employed for at least one semester.
+18 Eligible faculty members have been employed for at least one semester.